Prime-TITAN-CameraMan/Prime-TITAN-CameraMan/README.md

 - Learning Linux through Termux, without needing a PC.
 - Running native XFCE4 desktops and Debian PRoot with full GUI support on Android.
 - Using hardware acceleration with Zink in Termux.
-- Building tools, tutorials, and environments for desktop-class Linux on phones.
+- Building scripts, tutorials, and environments for desktop-class Linux on phones.
-- Running GUI apps from chroot/PRoot on native Termux X11 via TCP/XDG/PulseAudio bridging.
+- Running GUI apps from PRoot on native Termux X11 via TCP/XDG/PulseAudio bridging.
 - Following productivity.

 ---

 ### 📦 Featured Repository
 **[🧰 XFCE4-Termux-FullSetup](https://GitHub.com/Prime-TITAN-CameraMan/termux-desktops)**

+### The repository is archived, now it is read-only.

 > A full guide + scripts to install and run XFCE4 Desktop Environment natively in Termux with:
 - Termux X11 and PulseAudio support